 I finished reading four books last month, including another installment in the Little Britches series: Shaking the Nickel Bush.
 Read on for reviews of all four.

 Texas had an unusually cold, wet, icy March.
 We even got a little bit of snow the first part of the month.
 All this means we had to leave our summer clothes in storage a little longer than we normally do this time of year.

 But the weather was perfect for cuddling under quilts and reading books in front of a blazing fire.
 Which is precisely how our family has spent many an evening together this winter and early spring.

 Our favorite reads from the month of March:

 But jobs are scarce, so Ralph ends up risking life and limb to ride horse falls for a motion picture company.
 He makes good money doing it, though, and uses his earnings wisely.

 Eventually, he sets himself up in a less perilous business sculpting plaster busts.
 Known as the “Cowboy Artist of the West,” he is soon working steadily on commissions from lawyers and bankers.
-Moody’s story provides a fun and memorable lesson in grit, determination, and resourcefulness.
+Shaking the Nickel Bush provides a fun and memorable lesson in grit, determination, and resourcefulness.